 When decorating the walls of your living room, it’s important to focus on a few great pieces of art rather than a few small pieces.
 This helps you maintain a minimalist style and add character to your living space.

-Paintings with color and texture are ideal.
+Paintings with color and texture are ideal for minimalism in decorating.
 Texture adds character to the room, and red and brown paintings add warmth to the space.
 Minimalist decor can create a cold and sterile environment that guests may find uncomfortable.
 Paintings are a great way to avoid this effect.